← Return to Insights

 4. Australian brands, including TAL Life Insurance, Country Road, and Australian Lamb are shifting the conversation around living and well-ageing.

-This article was originally published to WARC
+This article was originally published on WARC

 The global wellness economy is valued at $5.6 trillion, a number so huge that it’s unimaginable.
 Drill down into the value of various types of wellness categories in Australia and you’ll find values ranging from $100 million to $85 billion and see that Australia is ranked as the 10th largest wellness market globally.